edjiang/CodeDay-Guide/3-marketing.md

 After you've gotten an initial group of students going to CodeDay, start reaching out to other related organizations and ask if you can partner with them.
 These include:

 * High School/College Clubs
  * Robotics Club
  * Math Club
  * Science Olympiad
  * Programming Club
  * Tech Club
  * Computer Club
 * Regional Organizations:
  * Computer Science Teachers Association
  * FIRST Robotics
-   * Startup Mailing Lists
+ * Startup Mailing Lists ("Seattle Tech", etc)
 * Schools
  * Principals
  * Teachers
  * CTE Instructors
  * University Outreach (many universities have people dedicated to outreaching to local high school students)
  * Computer Science Departments
 * Media
  * Local/Regional Newspapers
  * Local Tech Blogs

 Contact them, and ask them to promote CodeDay to their members.
 For the more engaged organizations, you can offer a "Media Sponsorship" -- where you put their logo on the CodeDay website & opening presentations in exchange for promotion.
 That will both increase engagement from their members (because they see it "endorsed" by their organization), and give them an incentive to work with you.